vyapp/vy/INTRO.md

     <Key-bracketright>

-that will place the cursor at the first char of the next word.
+that will place the cursor on the first char of the next word.

 Move backward one word
 ======================